|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-After resisting for years, I have decided to make my own recipe for raw, organic coconut almond milk.
-I usually make it straight with just a touch of vanilla, but it is equally delicious with cacao, cinnamon, mace and various sweeteners ranging from raw honey, to maple syrup and dates.
-All you need is a blender, good filtered water and a nut milk bag or layers of cheesecloth.
-My problem now is keeping enough in the house: my family adores the creamy fresh taste of homemade, nutty love.
-This milk is a great base for smoothies, baking, and pudding.
+This homemade recipe for raw, organic coconut almond milk uses a touch of vanilla, but it is equally delicious with cacao, cinnamon, mace, and various sweeteners ranging from raw honey to maple syrup and dates.
+All you need is a blender, good filtered water, and a nut milk bag or layers of cheesecloth.
+This creamy milk is a great base for smoothies, baked goods, and pudding.

 - 1 cup dehydrated organic coconut flakes